Jets vs. Avalanche Prediction & Picks - December 16

 Jets Splits and Trends

-- In the eight games Winnipeg has played that were decided by one goal, it racked up nine points.
+- Winnipeg has nine points (4-3-1) in the eight games it has played that were decided by one goal.

-- This season the Jets recorded just one goal in three games and they lost every time.
+- In the three games this season the Jets scored just one goal, they lost every time.

-- Winnipeg has earned three points (1-3-1 record) this season when scoring a pair of goals .
+- Winnipeg has taken three points from the five games this season when it scored two goals (1-3-1 record).

 Team Stats Comparison